jonmellman/CourseShopper-UvA/README.md

 * Users can search for courses by keywords that appear in catalog numbers, titles, descriptions, and instructors' names
 * Users can browse the course by department (taken to mean institute)
-* Users can view complete course descriptions, including catalog numbers, titles, institutes, credits, descriptions, staff, programmes, and participant count restrictions
+* Users can view complete course descriptions for each course, including catalog numbers, titles, institutes, credits, descriptions, staff, programmes, and participant count restrictions
 * Users can create their own browseable *Courses I'm Shopping* and *Courses I'm Taking* lists
-* Users can browse their *Recently Viewed* courses
+* Users can browse their 10 most recent *Recently Viewed* courses

 ## Implementation